Safety and wellness are our top priorities at camp. Diligent preparation has gone into medical, health, and safety protocols for our camp program.

-Camp's COVID protocols will follow stipulations and recommendations provided by the CDC and LAUSD.
+Camp's on-site COVID protocols will follow stipulations and recommendations provided by the CDC and LAUSD.

-Our camp location is only 30 miles from the ocean.
-We will have fire safety and evacuation protocols ready in the unlikely case of a fire.
-During the week of camp, a fire drill will be conducted as a live demonstration of the protocol.
+Our camp location is only 30 minutes from the ocean.
+We will have a variety of protocols ready and practiced in the unlikely case of an emergency.
+During the week of camp, an emergency drill will be conducted as a live demonstration of the protocol.

 Campers will sleep in individual cabins with bunk beds.
 Each cabin will be split by grade and gender into groups of 6-10 campers plus 1-2 counselors each.

-Camp will have an MD onsite with an additional medical staff consisting of qualified healthcare professionals to ensure your kids are safe and healthy.
+Camp will have an MD onsite with an additional medical staff consisting of qualified healthcare professionals to ensure our campers are safe and healthy.

 Headed by an all-star Sansei kitchen staff, each day we’ll serve breakfast, lunch, and dinner to 100+ campers and counselors.
 We’ll serve an eclectic array of American and Japanese American foods.
 Think 🌭 hot dogs, 🍔 hamburgers, and 🍕 pizzas on the American side.
 On the Japanese American side, think 🍛 curry rice, somen salad, 🐥 teriyaki chicken, and 🍜 yakisoba.

 CPR & first-aid - Counselors will be trained how to administer CPR as well as basic first-aid in cases of minor injuries.
 Training will also include medical protocols of when to refer issues to our medical staff.